-- Simplifying the Use Table and streamlining the regulations where possible, making the use standards and table more understandable and legible. - Creating more predictability and certainty in Chapter 9-6, "Use Standards," of the Land Use Code. - Aligning the use table and permitted uses with the BVCP goals, policies, and land use designations. - Identifying community-desired land use gaps in the use standards and table, and better enabling the desired land uses in identified neighborhoods as well as in commercial and industrial districts.
+- Simplifying the Use Table and streamlining the regulations where possible, making the use standards and table more understandable and legible. - Creating more predictability and certainty in Chapter 9-6, "Use Standards," of the Land Use Code. - Aligning the use table and permitted uses with the BVCP goals, policies, and land use designations, such as ensuring walkable neighborhoods, and preserving existing industrial areas as places for industry while also supporting a greater mix of uses and additional housing. - Identifying community-desired land use gaps in the use standards and table, and better enabling the desired land uses in identified neighborhoods as well as in commercial and industrial districts.